-Lido Advisors, LLC is a financial advisor firm that manages just over $4 billion in client assets.
+Lido Advisors, LLC is a financial advisor firm that manages more than $5.4 billion in client assets.
 The firm’s client base consists of individuals, businesses, charities and more.
-It is a fee-based firm, as certain advisors here may receive commissions for overseeing certain securities transactions or selling insurance products.
-This is different from a fee-only firm, which avoids conflicts of interest by only receiving compensation from client fees.
+It is a fee-based firm, as certain advisors here may collect transaction-based brokerage fees or sales commissions on insurance products.
+This is different from a fee-only firm, which avoids this kind of conflict of interest by only receiving compensation from client fees.

-With headquarters in Los Angeles, Lido Advisors ranks fourth on SmartAsset's list of the top financial advisors in Los Angeles.
-Though it's headquartered in LA, the firm also conducts business in 13 secondary offices across the country.
+With headquarters in Los Angeles, Lido Advisors ranks fifth on SmartAsset's list of the top financial advisors in Los Angeles.
+The firm also conducts business in branch offices across the country.

 Lido Advisors Background

 Lido employs 32 advisors across its multiple branches.
-Among these advisors are four certified financial planners (CFPs), four chartered financial analysts (CFAs), five certified public accountants (CPAs), one chartered retirement planning counselor (CRPC), one chartered financial consultant (ChFC) and one certified estate planner (CEP).
+Certifications held by these advisors include for ceritifed financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), chartered retirement planning counselor (CRPC), chartered financial consultant (ChFC) and certified estate planner (CEP).

 Lido Advisors Client Types and Minimum Account Sizes

 Most of the clients at Lido are individuals, with a fairly even split between those with and without a high net worth.
 The remaining clients include banks, investment funds, ERISA plans, charitable organizations, corporations and insurance companies.

 According to Lido Advisors’ Form ADV, $1 million in investable assets is typically required in order to become a client of the firm.
 However, it may decide to waive this minimum in certain situations at its discretion.